 Combine the ricotta with eggs, both of the sugars, vanilla extract and orange zest.

 Peel the orange and cut into thin slices.

 Lay the pastry sheet flat on a floured surface.
 Gently roll the sheet out to stretch slightly.
-Cut the circles out and place on a baking sheet layered with parchment paper.
+Cut out 8 (13 cm/5 inch) circles and place on a baking sheet layered with parchment paper.

 Spoon 2 tbsp ricotta mixture on each circle, leaving a 2 cm border.
 Top each circle with a blood orange slice.
 Fold the edges of the pastry up and over the ricotta mixture.
 Now brush the edges with egg wash and sprinkle with sugar.

 Transfer to the oven and bake for 30 minutes or until golden brown at 190C.

 Remove from the oven, drizzle with maple syrup combined with cinnamon, and top with pistachios.
 Let cool slightly and serve with ice cream.
 Enjoy!